1Dhx/DHXtool/README.md

 # DHXtool
 ___
 ## how to install
-1. Run `pkg update && pkg upgrade` for update and upgrade pkg
+1. Run `pkg update && Pkg upgrade` for update and upgrade Pkg

 1. Run `git clone https://github.com/1Dhx/DHXtool ` for install the tool